Successful Requests

 : Always check theresponse_type

-Handle Pagination: When working with paginated responses, use the metadata to implement proper pagination in your application.
+to determine how to parse the response. - Handle Pagination: When working with paginated responses, use the metadata to implement proper pagination in your application.

 -